slerman12/UnifiedML/README.md

 in concurrent processes.

 Since both use the same experiment name, they will save and load from the same agent and replay, thereby emulating distributed training. **Highly experimental!**

+The order in which these are run matters, lest the replays be saved to and loaded from different paths, potentially.
 </details>

 ### Experiment naming, plotting